The 10 Best Headless CMS for React Projects You Can Use and Benefit From

 Content localization and translation

-For increasing the selling value across different locations, sometimes it's good to have the very same product or service described and presented differently, in accordance to cultural context.
+For increasing the selling value across different locations, sometimes it's good to have the very same product or service described and presented differently, in accordance with cultural context.

 Key question: How supportive the tool is for managing the content localization efforts?